Lucas Lasserre

-Lucas Lasserre (born 9 March 1978) is a French racing driver who competes in the NASCAR Whelen Euro Series.
+Lucas Paul André René Lasserre (born 9 March 1978) is a French racing driver who competes in the NASCAR Whelen Euro Series.
 He is currently driving the No. 64 Ford Mustang as the owner-driver of SpeedHouse.

 Racing career

 Lasserre started racing karts in France and dominated Formula Renault and Spanish Formula Three before moving to sports cars and GT cars for Panoz in European Le Mans Series and Lamborghini Japan in Super GT.
 He also worked as a manufacturer for Renault Sport, Michelin, Oreca, and Norma Auto Concept from 2003 to 2008.
 He has also raced in the 24 Hours of Le Mans' LMP1 class.

-In July 2008, he created the event promotion company Carre Sport, which oversaw the EffiTIC-Carre Sport cars.
+In July 2008, Lasserre created the event promotion company Carre Sport, which oversaw the EffiTIC-Carre Sport cars.
 The company, in default, was put into liquidation in February 2012.